zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Irene says, “We’ve made some major leaps forward, b ut I’m not sure I’d call what we’ve done so far revolutionary.”
 We’re not sure ex actly what Irene is talking about, but she says that in whatever they’re doing,  they’ve “made some major,” or large, “leaps forward.”
 A “leap” (leap) is a lon g jump.
 Here it signifies or means a significant advance in something – to make a lot of progress.

 “I’m not sure I’d call what we’ve done so far revol utionary,” Irene says.
 Something that is “revolutionary” is something that  is very exciting, something that will change society in an important way.
 That’ s one definition of “revolutionary.”
-“Revolutionary” could also refer o f course to the overthrow, sometimes violent overthrow, of a government – the change of a government.
+“Revolutionary” could also refer of course to the overthrow, sometimes violent overthrow, of a government – the change of a government.

 Pierre says, “Not yet,” meaning yes, we haven’t dis covered anything revolutionary yet.
 “But,” Pierre continues, “you’re close to a breakth rough.”
 A “breakthrough” (breakthrough) – one word – is a sudden and signifi cant discovery, something that advances your knowledge or your ability to do something significantly.
 Pierre thinks Irene is “close to a breakthrough.”
 He says,  “That’s evident” (evident).”That’s evident” means that’s apparent.
 T hat’s easy to see.
 That’s obvious.